Strangeness and quark–gluon plasma: Horn in K → π ratio and the onset of deconfinement

-One of most interesting questions is if there is a threshold in reaction energy and/or volume size which needs to be exceeded in order to form a domain in which quarks can move freely.
+One of the most interesting questions is if there is a threshold in reaction energy and/or volume size which needs to be exceeded in order to form a domain in which quarks can move freely.
 It is natural to expect that if such a threshold exists the particle yields/ratios we have shown above should indicate that.
 One of the most accessible signatures would be the relative Kaon yield ratio.
 A possible structure has been predicted, and indeed, an unexpected structure is seen in the ratio of particles comprising the positive kaon K (comprising anti s-quarks and up-quark) and positive pion particles, seen in the figure (solid symbols).
 The rise and fall (square symbols) of the ratio has been reported by the CERN NA49.
 The reason the negative kaon particles do not show this "horn" feature is that the s-quarks prefer to hadronize bound in the Lambda particle, where the counterpart structure is observed.
 Data point from BNL–RHIC–STAR (red stars) in figure agree with the CERN data.

 In view of these results the objective of ongoing NA61/SHINE experiment at CERN SPS and the proposed low energy run at BNL RHIC where in particular the STAR detector can search for the onset of production of quark–gluon plasma as a function of energy in the domain where the horn maximum is seen, in order to improve the understanding of these results, and to record the behavior of other related quark–gluon plasma observables.